leobix/safi/README.md

     - steps-out: what specific hour do you want to build a model for.
 However, you need a license to use it, so the code won't work until then.

-Note: this function can take a long time to run in Jupyter notebook.
-We have written a python file called ```main_XGB.py``` which could be called and ran on a cluster to speed up running time.
+Note: these two last files can take a long time to run in local computer.
+They should be called and ran on a cluster to speed up running time.

-## Disclaimers

-This is a preliminary version of code.
-In the end we would provide a package requirement file and additional code for using our model in practice.